 Should Preemies Use Donor Breastmilk?

+Would donor breastmilk be best for preemies?
 You have probably heard the quote “breast is best.”
 This is true for all babies regardless if the breastmilk is from the baby’s mother or other sources.

 Preemies are especially susceptible to more illness and disabilities later in life.
 In the past, preemies have been mostly excluded from donor breast milk due to the fact that doctors and hospitals were concerned with the safety of the breast milk.